 I've seen many returns prepared by business owners.
 A number of them contained mistakes that resulted in larger tax bills than were necessary.
 The most common is not being aware of what expenditures might be deductible in the first place.
 Other returns get audited, not so much because of the deductions they took, but in the way the deductions were presented on their returns.

-Another case involved a return where the deduction for office expenses included other types of expenses.
+In on case from my practice, Schedule C contained a deduction for office expenses included other types of expenses.
 The owner used it as a sort a catch-all because they shoehorned everything that wasn't a preprinted line item into office expenses.
 The result was that the amount of the office supplies deduction was unusually large compared with the business's sales.
 The IRS noticed this and flagged the return for an audit.
-While many of the misclassified expenses were legitimate, the IRS uncovered some that weren't.
+While many of the mis-classified expenses were legitimate, the IRS uncovered some that weren't.

 How about sharing your stories of what went wrong because you prepared your own return or the success you had by having your return professionally prepared.